ayushisharmaprofile/ayushisharmaprofile/README.md

 ## 📫 Connect with Me
 * 💞️ I’m looking to collaborate on innovative data-driven projects, especially those that involve automating complex processes or uncovering hidden trends.
-* 📫 Let’s Connect**: I’m always open to networking and collaboration.
+* 📫 **Let’s Connect:** I’m always open to networking and collaboration.
 You can find me on [LinkedIn](https://www.linkedin.com/in/ayushi-sharma-profile/) – let’s chat about how data can solve today’s challenges!
-* 😄 Pronouns: She/Her
+* 😄 **Pronouns:** She/Her
-* ⚡ Fun fact: When I'm not analyzing data, you might find me exploring the latest in tech, experimenting with vegetarian recipes, or cheering on my favorite soccer team!
+* ⚡ **Fun fact:** When I'm not analyzing data, you might find me exploring the latest in tech, experimenting with vegetarian recipes, or cheering on my favorite soccer team!

 The Top Languages Chart code can be found in this repo: [github-readme-stats](https://github.com/anuraghazra/github-readme-stats).